Using Klaviyo's AI-powered Predictive Analytics, it is possible to build segments to target customers by:

 Exporting CLV data can allow you to further analyze and predict the behavior of different groups of customers.
 In addition to the CLV values listed above, you'll also be able to export Churn Risk Prediction.
 Churn risk will be exported into your CSV as a number between 0 and 1.
 For example, 0.45 would correspond to a 45% churn risk.

 If you have a large number of one-time purchasers, you may have a high average churn risk.
 To lower your average churn risk, you may want to focus your marketing efforts on retaining customers after their first purchase.
 You can use Klaviyo's Predicted CLV metric to identify people who are not likely to purchase again as outlined in the example above.
-For more information on how churn risk is calculated, check out our blog post.

 Once you export this data as a CSV, you'll be able to run your own analyses.
 Some calculations you may be interested in include: